gregology/biased-stop-words/README.rst

 - is an accountant, is on Earth
 - is an astronaut, is on Mars

 Processing will result in job clustering.
 Both clusterings are valid, however if you are interested in employing an astronaut, you don't want male accountants showing up.
-There are many other examples of non casual relationships occurring in natural language; religion, ethnicity, and age to name a few.
+There are many other examples of non casual relationships occurring in natural language; religion, ethnicity, and age to name but a few.

 Available genres
 ----------------